 The latest edition of DCP includes for the first time a volume on child and adolescent health and development.
 This proposes two Essential Packages, one specifically for School Age Children.
 As the lead editor for Volume 8, Professor Bundy will explore the why, what and how of this proposition.

 Dr Bella Monse(GIZ), Denise Duijster (ACTA), Habib Benzian (NYU)

 Oral diseases are among the most common diseases worldwide, particularly for school-age children and adolescents.
 They pose significant public health problems for all countries and entail substantial health, social, and economic impacts.

 Simple and effective interventions exist to prevent most oral diseases.
 The school setting, among others, plays an important role.
 Specific focus will be on the integration of oral health promotion into Wash in Schools programming.
 Results from a multi country study in South East Asia will be presented and discussed.

-> Dr Caroline Hilari and Miss Jeanne Long, Save the Children
+Dr Caroline Hilari and Jeanne Long, Save the Children

-> How do you ensure different sources of food and nutrition in schools?
+How do you ensure different sources of food and nutrition in schools?

 Join us to learn about various school-based nutrition sensitive interventions, with examples from Latin America on school store regulations and decreasing junk food sales in schools.

 Katherine Pizzacalla, Chief Advisor, Fit for School ARMM Programme, GIZ

 The webinar will discuss the strategy used by the Department of Education and GIZ to provide support to improve sanitation infrastructure in selected schools in the Autonomous Region in Muslim Mindanao, Philippines.
 The concept was developed as an alternative strategy to improve toilets in schools in conflict-affected areas where external construction teams could not access.
 The strategy focuses on School Based Management and the role of the School Community, led by the School Head, to ensure the construction is completed.